GPUNerd? Always Stay in The Know

 This motherboard is built for overclocking in mind, with a great CPU to boot.
 However, the Wi-Fi speeds could be a bit faster.
 But that is a minor issue that can be fixed by hardwiring it in with an ethernet cord.

 Since it is a standard ATX, it is pricier.
-That doesn't seem to be too much of an issue, seeing as it has a solid 4.0 out of 5.0-star rating on Amazon.
+That doesn’t seem to be too much of an issue, and you’ll find it on Amazon.
 If you want something fast and powerful, the Asus ROG Maximus XI Hero is definitely what you are looking for.

 If you are looking to save some cash on your PC build, this is your answer.
 The Gigabyte B360M manages to provide an ATX quality motherboard at an mATX price.